royriojas/esformatter-jsx/README.md

 Add to your esformatter config file:

 In order for this to work, this plugin should be the first one!
-(I Know too picky, but who isn't)
+(I Know too picky, but who isn't).

 ```json
 {